 The exercises above allowed the community to experiment with exchanging in a system with a CIC and regular currency.
 To have a currency in a real community, there is a minimum of 100,000 Sarafu in reserve requirement.
-Communities that are able to raise a reserve backing of 400,000 Shillings may be eligible for an Airdrop of an additional 200,000 Sarafu from Grassroots Economics and our backers.

 In the next exercise, we will take a look at the minimum requirements of the community and start to speculate whether they could have a CIC.